 But while Taylor had his history, many have criticized the officers’ approach.
 If the police had reason to believe that Taylor was dangerous, why did they surprise him as he was half inside of his car, and when he was not posing any immediate threat?
 Why did the officers order him to both put his hands up and to get on the ground?

-King County Executive Dow Constantine apparently thought that there were enough questions that he ordered the inquest, which will examine the cause and circumstances of Taylor’s death before a six-member jury.
+King County Executive Dow Constantine ordered the inquest, as is standard in officer involved shootings, which will examine the cause and circumstances of Taylor’s death before a six-member jury.
 Those speaking in Taylor’s defense have argued that the inquest should examine the entire series of events that lead to Taylor’s death, including whether or not he received aid.

 What should have happened here?
 When an officer shoots someone, the assumption is they perceived a threat.
 But what’s next?
 It’s a question that’s been asked before.
 When officers shot 14-year-old Tamir Rice in Cleveland, the four minutes that elapsed before he received aid sparked outrage, as did the shooting death of Philando Castile in Minnesota, which was broadcast on Facebook live, and Michael Brown, whose body lay in the street for hours after he was shot by Ferguson, Missouri, police officer Darren Wilson.